spiral/docs/queue/jobs.md

 ```

 ## Retrying
-To enable job retrying configure your pipeline with additional option `maxAttempts`:
+To enable job retrying, configure your pipeline with additional option `maxAttempts`:

 ```yaml
 pipelines: